 Investments in unconsolidated companies where we exercise significant influence but do not have control are accounted for using the equity method.
-Our only significant investment that we account for under the equity method is our 44.5% interest in the EGS Electrical Group, LLC and Subsidiaries ("EGS") joint venture.
-EGS's revenues and our equity earnings from our investment in EGS totaled \$126.8 and \$122.2 and \$10.0 and \$9.9 for the three months ended March 31, 2007 and 2006, respectively.
+Our only significant investment reported under the equity method is our 44.5% interest in the EGS Electrical Group, LLC and Subsidiaries ("EGS") joint venture, which we account for on a three-month lag.
+EGS's revenues and our equity earnings from our investment in EGS for the three months ended June 30, 2007 and 2006 totaled \$130.7 and \$9.7 and \$117.8 and \$9.1, respectively.
+For the six months ended June 30, 2007 and 2006, EGS's revenues and our equity earnings from our investment in EGS totaled \$257.5 and \$19.7 and \$240.0 and \$19.0, respectively.

 Preparing financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 Actual results could differ from these estimates.
 The unaudited information included in this Quarterly Report on Form 10-Q should be read in conjunction with the consolidated financial statements contained in our 2006 Annual Report on Form 10-K. Interim results are not necessarily indicative of expected results for a full year.
 We have reclassified certain prior year amounts to conform to current year presentation, including the results of discontinued operations.
 Unless otherwise indicated, amounts provided in these Notes pertain to continuing operations (see Note 3 to our condensed consolidated financial statements for information on discontinued operations).
 In addition to discontinued operations, a classification adjustment has been made for equity earnings in joint ventures.
 Equity earnings in joint ventures are now being presented as a component of "Income from continuing operations before income taxes," instead of being reported on a line item after income tax provision, in order to reflect the pre-tax nature of the related amounts.
-We also made a classification adjustment to our condensed consolidated statement of cash flows for the three month period ended March 31, 2006 related to our election to adopt the alternative transition method provided in the Financial Accounting Standards Board Staff Position ("FSP") No. FAS 123(R)-3, Transition Election Related to Accounting for the Tax Effects of Share-Based Payment Awards" ("FSP No. 123(R)-3").
-As a result of such adoption, we reclassified \$5.8 from operating cash flows to financing cash flows for the three month period ended March 31, 2006.
+We also made a classification adjustment to our condensed consolidated statement of cash flows for the six months ended June 30, 2006 related to our election to adopt the alternative transition method provided in the Financial Accounting Standards Board Staff Position ("FSP") No. FAS 123(R)-3, "Transition Election Related to Accounting for the Tax Effects of Share-Based Payment Awards" ("FSP No. 123(R)-3").
+As a result of such adoption, we reclassified \$7.8 from operating cash flows to financing cash flows for the six months ended June 30, 2006.